Lumbar Disk Replacement

 of metal and plastic.

-Lumbar disk replacement is generally seen as an alternative to the more common spinal
+Lumbar disk replacement is often seen as an alternative to the more common spinal

 fusion surgery.
 Fusion permanently joins 2 vertebrae together.
 Lumbar disk replacement

-is a major surgery that requires general anesthesia and a hospital stay.
+is a major surgery.
+It requires general anesthesia and a hospital stay.

 Why might I need a lumbar disk replacement?